rlawrenc/cosc_304/labs/lab5/assign/README.md

 ### Deliverables

-**
-1. Draw the ER/UML diagram for this database.
+**1. Draw the ER/UML diagram for this database.
 Note: Data types are REQUIRED as part of the design.
-(21 marks)
+(21 marks)**

-2.Convert the UML diagram into SQL DDL.
+**2.Convert the UML diagram into SQL DDL.
 Make sure to define primary keys and foreign keys.
 Your SQL DDL must run on either MySQL or Microsoft SQL Server.
-(11 marks)
+(11 marks)**

-3. Determine what you are going to sell in your store.
+**3. Determine what you are going to sell in your store.
 Write a mission statement (1 mark) and executive summary paragraph (2 marks) describing your idea.
 **

 **Items to submit: your UML diagram (image preferred rather than astah file), a text file containing your SQL DDL, a document with your mission statement and executive summary.**